-Just how big is the problem?
-Consider these statistics:
+Just how big is the problem of nursing home abuse?

 - More than 90 percent of nursing homes in the United States do not have adequate staff to care for their patients.

 - More than one-third of licensed nursing homes in the United States have been cited for violations of elder abuse laws.

 - As many as half of all nursing homes admit to their patients experiencing abuse and neglect.